Yew Digital Lock Becomes Sole Authorized Dealer For Solity In Singapore

-"Becoming the sole authorized agent for Solit in Singapore represents more than just an achievement for us-it's a commitment to offering reliable and advanced technology to our customers," said Darren Leong, Director of Yew Digital Lock.
-"We are dedicated to delivering top-tier digital security solutions for various properties, including HDBs, Condos, landed properties, and commercial properties, ensuring that the safety of our clients in Singapore is always secured."
+'Becoming the sole authorized agent for Solity in Singapore represents more than just an achievement for usit's a commitment to offering reliable and advanced technology to our customers,' said Darren Leong, Director of Yew Digital Lock.
+'We are dedicated to delivering top-tier digital security solutions for various properties, including HDBs, Condos, landed properties, and commercial properties, ensuring that the safety of our clients in Singapore is always secured.'

 Yew Digital Locks offers a range of high-tech security products, including the popular Yew F11 model, known for its robust construction and advanced security features such as facial recognition, fingerprint scanning, and RFID capabilities.
 These products have been meticulously tested to perform exceptionally well in Singapore's climate.